wisnia74/openrct2-typescript-mod-template/README.md

 3. Edit the following files: `./src/MOD_NAME.ts`, `./tsconfig-develop.json`
     * replace all occurences of `<path_to_openrct2>` with your path to OpenRCT2
     * fill out `registerPlugin` function with right values (refer to [OpenRCT2 scripting guide](https://github.com/OpenRCT2/OpenRCT2/blob/develop/distribution/scripting.md))
+4. once you do all the above, you can remove `.github` folder and `LICENSE` file
 4. You can start modding :)

 Of course it's a template, so you can edit anything you like - `package.json` (which I recommend doing), `tsconfig` files and so on.